 There are much more things you can do to have a strong online presence but these are the minimum necessities to sustain in the long run.

-If you think you don’t have enough time to post regularly or maintain all these as a business owner hire a freelancer or if you have too much work to do and if you think long term, contacting a marketing agency like Alivioo can help.
+If you think you don’t have enough time to post regularly or maintain all these as a business owner hire a freelancer or if you have too much work to do and if you think long term, contacting a marketing agency can help.

 2. Forming systems